Larzinew/job-board/README.md

 **Ice Box**
 - users can like
 - users share via email or social media,
+- the collapsable comments section
+- single card design
+- pagination
 - Add a WSMIJIG markdown ( I didn't spell that right)
 - Authenticate with Facebook, LinkedIn, and GitHub
 - Email and mobile notifications